 What is the CIS?

-The CIS, which stands for Construction Industry Scheme, is a scheme which was brought in by HMRC in 1971 to protect construction workers from false employment and minimise tax evasion in the construction industry.
+The Construction Industry Scheme, also known as the CIS, is an initiative enforced by HMRC in 1971 to protect construction workers from false employment and minimise tax evasion in the construction industry.

 Do I need to be CIS registered?